 Faculty Checklist for a Successful Course Start

-Reaching out to students early and often before a semester begins and throughout the first week of class makes a major impact on students’ success.
+Reaching out to students early and often before a semester begins — and throughout the first week of class — makes a major impact on students’ success.
 As a faculty member, you help guide students as they build their online learning community.
-Review the checklist below for steps you can take to start the semester off on the right foot.
+Review the checklist below for steps you can take to start off the semester on the right foot.

 Two Weeks Before Course Start

-Revise for Community & Inclusivity: Review your course for a voice and tone that helps build a growth mindset and promotes belonging.
+Revise for Community & Inclusivity: Review your course for a voice and tone that help build a growth mindset and promotes belonging.
 Frame challenges as opportunities, encourage the learning process (not the results!), and help students plan and reflect.
 Use our voice and tone checklist as you make modifications.

-Gather & Prepare Support Communications: While students rely heavily on their instructor in the first few weeks of a course, there is a network of support services and resources available at your institution that are available to support students from orientation through graduation.
+Gather & Prepare Support Communications: While students rely heavily on their instructor in the first few weeks of a course, there is a network of support services and resources available at your institution to support students from orientation through graduation.
 Pre-write announcements that highlight key services, websites, and resources that students may need in the early days of the course.
 Use our Student Success worksheet to begin this process.

 One Week Before Course Start